lemniscate-editor/lemniscate-editor.github.io/README.md

 # Lemniscate Editor

 A simple Markdown with LaTeX editor in the browser.

-Leverages Web Assembly ports of Pandoc and TeXLive for PDF compilation.
+## How it Works

+The text in the editor is converted from Markdown to LaTeX using the Web Assembly port of Pandoc.
+Optional Pandoc Markdown extensions may be applied in the document configuration and both article and Beamer document classes are supported in the conversion from Markdown to LaTeX.
+Since the Pandoc port cannot generate PDF files directly, the output is then passed to Siglum's Web Assembly port of TeXLive and a PDF is generated using pdfTeX.
+A preamble for the LaTeX document may be included in the document configuration.

 ## About